Elizabeth Murray (painter): Stay in Tenerife (1850–1859)

 In her monograph she rarely mentions her husband, saying he is sometimes very busy and that this is why she spent large amounts of time in the countryside.
 He was very good at his job, both for Britain and the Canary Islands, for whom he offered all his help when they were enduring periods of economic difficulty.
 However, surviving newspapers that mention the Murrays' presence focus on Elizabeth and her works, not her husband.

 The first place that Murray visited was La Matanza de Acentejo, where she stayed in a house where she could see Teide, describing the town as providing perhaps the best view of the volcano than anywhere else on the island.
 She also stayed in places including La Orotava and Puerto de la Cruz.
 She travelled to Gran Canaria with a group of Englishmen, describing Las Palmas as sad and uninteresting but its inhabitants as kind and pleasant.

 In 1857, during one of her trips to London, Murray became one of the founders of The Society of Female Artists, serving on its committee.
-She had been refused admission to both the Old and New Watercolour Societies, and one of the purposes of the new Society of Female Artists was to provide an additional opportunity for women to exhibit and sell their work.She was the most prolific contributor to its first exhibition, showing fifteen watercolour landscapes and portraits, which received many positive reviews in the press.
-Some years before this, she was named a member of the Royal Institute of Painters in Water Colours.
+She was the most prolific contributor to its first exhibition, showing fifteen watercolour landscapes and portraits, which received many positive reviews in the press.
+In 1861, she was elected to the New Society of Painters in Water Colour (later renamed the Royal Institute of Painters in Water Colours).